 Policy and Research

-The Obama Administration's approach to the drug problem is borne out of the recognition that drug use is a major public health threat, and that drug addiction is a preventable and treatable disease.
-Whether struggling with an addiction, worrying about a loved one's substance abuse, or being a victim of drug-related crime, millions of people in this country live with the devastating consequences of illicit drug use.
+The Obama Administration's approach to the drug problem is borne out of the recognition that drug use is a major public health threat, and that substance use disorders are preventable and treatable diseases.
+Whether struggling with an substance use disorder, worrying about a loved one's substance use, or being a victim of drug-related crime, millions of people in this country live with the devastating consequences of illicit drug use.

 National Drug Control Strategy

-The President’s inaugural National Drug Control Strategy, released in May 2010, is a marked departure from previous approaches to drug policy.
-The Strategy focuses on both the public health and public safety aspects of drug use and addiction.
+The President’s 2014 National Drug Control Strategy, released in July 2014, is a marked departure from previous approaches to drug policy.
+The Strategy focuses on both the public health and public safety aspects of drug use and substance use disorders.
 It focuses on addiction as a disease and on the importance of preventing drug use, as well as providing treatment to those who need it, including those who are involved in the criminal justice system.
-For the first time, it also emphasizes support for millions of individuals who are in recovery from drug addiction.
+It also emphasizes support for millions of individuals who are in recovery from substance use disorders involving drugs.

-Building on the original 2010 Strategy and the two Strategies that followed, the 2013 Strategy serves as the Administration's blueprint to reduce drug use and its associated consequences in the United States.
-Read more about the strategy
+Building on the inaugural 2010 Strategy and the three Strategies that followed, the 2014 Strategy serves as the Administration's blueprint to reduce drug use and its consequences in the United States.
+Read more about the strategy.